 GABA: Calming Chemicals For Most People

-GABA lowers the amount of excitement in the brain, and you probably already know how it feels to change that.
+GABA lowers the excitement in the brain, and you probably already know how it feels to change that.
 Anti-anxiety drugs make GABA work better and stop glutamate from doing its job.

-- If your neurons don’t have GABA, they can fire too often and easily.
-GABA regulates this action, and you need enough of it to be calm in stressful conditions.
+• If your neurons don’t have GABA, they can fire too often and easily.
+GABA regulates this action, and you need enough to be calm in stressful conditions.

-- Do you know Anxiety disorders such as panic attacks and seizure disorders are related to low GABA activity?
+• Do you know Anxiety disorders such as panic attacks and seizures are related to low GABA activity?
 Anxiety medications such as Valium enhance the effects of GABA in the brain.

-- Also, Mice lacking GABAB1 or GABAB2 receptors are more anxious than the controls group.
+• Also, Mice lacking GABAB1 or GABAB2 receptors are more anxious than the control group.

-Why Should I Focus on Improve My GABA level?
+Why Should I Focus on Improving My GABA Level?

-According to Graeme Mason, Ph.D., “GABA may be a very helpful target for nicotine addiction therapy.”
+According to Graeme Mason, Ph.D., “GABA may be a helpful target for nicotine addiction therapy.”

-Yet, GABA (gamma-aminobutyric acid) is the main neurotransmitter regulating sleep.
-Most drugs presently in use for treating sleep disorders act by enhancing GABAergic neuronal inhibition.
-In human research, 5-HTP and GABA reduced sleep onset time, increased sleep duration, and enhanced sleep quality. (source)
+However, GABA is the main neurotransmitter regulating sleep.
+Most sleep disorder drugs enhance GABAergic neuronal inhibition.
+In human studies, 5-HTP and GABA reduced sleep onset time, increased sleep duration, and improved sleep quality.

 Body-Mind, Gut, and Vagus Nerve